apache/pekko-persistence-cassandra/docs/src/main/paradox/journal.md

 artificial partition key to ensure that the Cassandra partition does not get too large if there are a lot of events for a single `persistence_id`.

-`akka.persistence.cassandra.journal.target-partition-size` controls the number of events that the journal tries to put in each Cassandra partition.
+`pekko.persistence.cassandra.journal.target-partition-size` controls the number of events that the journal tries to put in each Cassandra partition.
 It is a target as `persistAll` calls will have all the events in the same partition even if it will exceed the target partition size to ensure atomicity.